Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Design and Integration

 \subsection{Mechanism Design}

-The gripping mechanism, with its components depicted in Fig.~\ref{fig:render}, is comprised of an actuated linkage that drives the attached grippers to enclose the desired perching object.
-This bioinspired linkage mechanism consists of four bars connected through revolute joints, with the top bar fixed to the flying platform.
-A gripper is attached to one of the outer bars and the middle bar.
-The characteristic part of this four-bar linkage design is that it decouples closing and opening forces, which can be implemented by pulling on one of the outer bars that are connected through the middle bar.
-For example, applying a closing force results in a scissor-like motion of the linkage, pushing the attached grippers together.
-On the other hand, applying an opening force straightens the opposing outer and middle bars, making them parallel.
+The gripping mechanism, with its components depicted in figure~\ref{fig:render}, is comprised of an actuated linkage that drives the attached grippers to enclose the desired perching object.
+This bioinspired linkage mechanism consists of four bars connected through revolute joints (as seen in the numbered linkage components in figure~\ref{fig:render}), with the top bar (4) fixed to the flying platform.
+The grippers are attached to one of the outer bars (3) and the middle bar (2).
+The characteristic part of this four-bar linkage design is that it decouples closing and opening forces.
+For example, applying a closing force at bar (3) results in a scissor-like motion of the linkage, pushing the attached grippers together.
+On the other hand, applying an opening force at bar (1) straightens the opposing outer (3) and middle (2) bars, making them parallel.

-To integrate the gripping mechanism on a generic tailless FWMAV, the top bar is used as a central connection point to the underside of the flying platform.
-To accommodate various approach paths, a folding symmetry was achieved by introducing a kink in the top bar, mirroring the outer bar, which enables the opening functionality.
+To integrate the gripping mechanism on a generic tailless FWMAV, the top bar (4) is used as a central connection point to the underside of the flying platform.
+To accommodate various approach paths, a folding symmetry was achieved by introducing a kink in the top bar, mirroring the outer bar (1), which enables the opening functionality.
 The bars were 3D-printed from Tough PLA to be lightweight and to provide strong resistance to bending forces, while the linking joints were each made from a polymer sleeve bearing in combination with a hollow brass axle for good friction characteristics.